MikeCaspar/playbook_test_framework/README.md

 if it is not provided.
 Setting to true will enable debug.

-- A fail-fast approach to testing is applied.
-Therefore, upon the first error or failed test, the test will fail.
+- A fail-fast approach was initially used.
+This did not work well for parallel creation of tests (or creation of tests in advance.
+- To simulate other testing frameworks, all failed tests will appear via messages as "TEST FAILED:" or "TEST PASSED:" followed by some text.

 # The test/maintain loop